-The U.S. Customs and Border Protection (CBP) program seizes and detains imports goods in violation of intellectual property rights thus protecting the authenticity of original creators.
-Only a registered owner of a copyright can partakes in this program.
+The U.S. Customs and Border Protection (CBP) program seizes and detains imports of goods in violation of intellectual property rights, thus protecting the authenticity of original creators.
+Only a registered owner of a copyright can partake in this program.

 Enforcement Rights with Copyright Registration

 This is the most valuable benefit arising from registration with the U.S. Copyrights office.
-In absence of a certificate even a valid owner would not be able to protect his works against infringements.
+In the absence of a certificate, even a valid owner would not be able to protect his works against infringements.
 Registration of a copyright is thus critical to protect against potential trespassers.

 Eligibility to Claim Damages

 The owner is entitled to statutory damages upon registration of Copyright prior to infringement or within three months of publication of work.
 However, proving damages may be a tricky task.
 The security of statutory damages makes it easier to recover a certain amount upon infringement, notwithstanding the onus to prove actual damages.

 In addition to exclusive ownership, there are five other rights flowing from registration: